RomainChaumontet/Unikie-Academy-Exercises/C++_hands_on_programming_NEW/Readme.md

 The binary and the test report will be in the folder `output`.

 # How to use the program
-You can use the program with the argument `--help` and command `--pipe --file myFile`, `--queue --file myFile`.
-You can specify a name for the IPC channel: `--pipe myPipe --file myFile` or `--queue /myQueue --file myFile`.
+You can use the program with the argument `--help` and command `--pipe --file myFile`,`--shm --file myFile` or `--queue --file myFile`.
+You can specify a name for the IPC channel: `--pipe myPipe --file myFile`, `--shm /myShm --file myFile` or `--queue /myQueue --file myFile`.

 # Design
 ![Design](Documentation/Current%20Design.PNG)